“This post may contain affiliate links. Please read my disclosure for more info.

 We expect change to come quickly.
 And when it doesn’t, we get discouraged and give up.

 - “I’ve worked out for two weeks now.
 Why aren’t my pants looser and my arms more defined?”

 - “We’ve used a budget for a month now, and we haven’t banked any more savings yet.”

 Change that results from our habits doesn’t happen in a linear, one-for-one fashion.
 But your efforts aren’t wasted.

 Each time you repeat your habit, you’re building the momentum of many small improvements until you reach a plateau.

 “When nothing seems to help, I go and look at a stonecutter, hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
 Yet at the hundred and first blow it will crack in half, and I know it was not that last blow that did it – but all that had gone before.”

 Maybe you’ve created a new budget and as you look over your expenses, you decide to finally cancel cable.
 But that extra money next month goes right to your $3000 credit card bill.
-You’ve started the habit of budgeting, but it sure doesn’t feel victorious.
+You’ve started the habit of managing your money, but it sure doesn’t feel victorious yet.

 Or you vow to lose 20 pounds.
 So you start limiting your calories, and walking every day at lunch time.
 But two weeks later, you’ve only lost two pounds.